gpanaretou/access-vsr-inference/README.md

-**Do not call the pipeline once per batch.** Each call forces its own last frame to be a keyframe, so the stride restarts at every boundary — at K=2 with 2-frame batches you get `SSSSSS`, every frame super-resolved, and K buys nothing.
+**Do not call the pipeline once per batch.** Each call forces its own last frame to be a keyframe, so the stride restarts at every boundary — at K=2 with 2-frame batches you get `SSSSSS`, every frame super-resolved, which means no interpolation.

 Use `VSRStream`, which carries the previous keyframe across calls and decides keyframes by absolute frame index: